TSJNet: A Multi-modality Target and Semantic Awareness Joint-driven Image Fusion Network

-\textbf{LSM}.
-Because the fine-grained features of different modal images are significantly different, a feature extraction block with a side-by-side two-branch structure is proposed to extract significant local information during cross-modal feature extraction.
-The LSM is composed of a neighborhood attention transformer (NAT) \cite{Hassani_Walton_Li_Li_Shi_2022} based on a sliding window and the proposed detail salience module (DSM).

-The neighborhood attention (NA) of the NAT localizes the attention scope of each pixel to its closest neighbors, converges to self-attention with an increase in scope, maintains translation invariance, and mitigates the complexity and localization problems of self-attention mechanisms in visual tasks.
-Moreover, it has higher efficiency than stand-alone self-attention \cite{Ramachandran_Parmar_Vaswani_Bello_Levskaya_Shlens_2019} and Swin Transformer \cite{Liu_Lin_Cao_Hu_Wei_Zhang_Lin_Guo_2021}.
+To extract and integrate multi-scale shared semantic features and salient modality-specific features from multi-modal images, we propose the MDM.
+This dual-branch feature extraction unit consists of a Neighborhood Attention Transformer (NAT) \cite{Hassani_Walton_Li_Li_Shi_2022} branch and a Main Feature Module (MFM).
+As illustrated in Fig.~\ref{fig_nat}, the NAT branch employs a hierarchical structure by stacking NAT blocks to model multi-scale contextual information, effectively capturing both local and global dependencies.
+In our implementation, the NAT is configured with a neighborhood size of 7×7 following the default design, balancing receptive field coverage and computational efficiency.
+Additionally, an overlapping tokenizer is introduced to enhance spatial coherence and local continuity of feature embeddings by incorporating overlapping receptive fields during tokenization.

-The DSM was designed to enhance the representation of structural attributes of our modal. \( \bm{F_c} \) can be obtained after a convolution layer, and two distinct feature-extraction branches are combined to form a feature-extraction module.
-Motivated by \cite{Li_Chen_Liu_Ma_2023}, one branch simultaneously performs average pooling and max pooling to synchronize the extraction of details with the global information.
-After dual pooling, the features are further expanded using global average pooling.
-Subsequently, the weights of the different channels are computed by allocating two fully connected layers and a sigmoid layer, which enhances the significance of the feature depiction.
-Summing this branch with another residual branch can extract more salient information from the infrared image and structural information from the visible image.
+The MFM branch incorporates pooling operations, global feature representations, and a saliency enhancement mechanism.
+Additionally, the introduction of a residual subnetwork preserves modality-specific attributes, preventing the loss of significant information.
+As shown in Fig.~\ref{Frame} (c), \( \bm{F_c} \) is generated through a convolutional layer and is processed by residual and salient feature extraction branches.
+The salient feature extraction branch performs average pooling and max pooling for contour and texture information extraction from the background.
+Dual pooling is followed by global average pooling to extend further image feature representation.
+Subsequently, the weights for different channels are computed using two fully connected layers and a sigmoid layer, enhancing significant feature descriptions.
+Summing this branch with a residual branch extracts salient and background information from infrared and visible images.
 The expressions are as follows: